hustvl/GaussTR/README.md

 </div>

+## News

+* ***Feb 11 '25:*** Released the model integrated with Talk2DINO, achieving new state-of-the-art results.
+* ***Dec 17 '24:*** Released our arXiv paper along with the source code.

 ## Setup

 ### Installation

-We recommend cloning the repository with the `--single-branch` option to avoid downloading unnecessary large media files for the project website from other branches.
+We recommend cloning the repository using the `--single-branch` option to avoid downloading unnecessary large media files for the project website from other branches:

 ```bash
 git clone https://github.com/hustvl/GaussTR.git --single-branch